-The TROP ICSU team has been conducting workshops with high school and undergraduate teachers and climate experts in several countries.
-So far, workshops have been conducted for teachers in India, Uganda, Bhutan, South Africa, Egypt, and Australia.
-The aim of these workshops is to introduce teachers to the teaching tools and lesson plans.
-Additionally, participants carry out several group activities such as online reviews of teaching tools and lesson plans from their discipline for appropriateness and ease of use in their classrooms and the creation of lesson plans that integrate topics in their discipline with a climate topic.
+The TROP ICSU team has been conducting workshops with high-school and undergraduate teachers and climate experts in several countries.
+So far, workshops have been conducted for teachers in India, Uganda, Bhutan, South Africa, Egypt and Australia.
+The aim of these workshops is to introduce participants to the teaching tools and lesson plans.
+Additionally, participants carry out several group activities such as online reviews of teaching tools and lesson plans from their discipline for appropriateness and ease of use in their classrooms, and the development of lesson plans that integrate topics in their discipline with a climate topic.
 Group discussions help in the review of teaching resources and the exchange of ideas across disciplines.
 Several interesting lesson plan ideas from workshop participants have been developed into lesson plans published on the TROP ICSU website.
-These teacher-submitted lesson plans can be found at https://tropicsu.org/resources/lesson-plans/teachers-lesson-plans/.
+These lesson plans submitted by teachers can be found at https://tropicsu.org/resources/lesson-plans/teachers-lesson-plans/.

 Preliminary results of the feedback received from teachers indicate that most teaching tools and lesson plans are effective in explaining one or more topics in different disciplines and in integrating these topics with climate science.
-According to most teachers, the usage of these teaching tools and lesson plans will increase the awareness of climate change among their students.
-A majority of the teachers intend to use the teaching tools and lesson plans in their classrooms for their students after slight modifications.
-A majority of the teachers indicate that they would prefer to use educational resources from their location and that the TROP ICSU project should list more such location- and language-specific teaching tools on the platform.
-Overall, teachers have been extremely enthusiastic to use new digital pedagogical tools and to create lesson plans that integrate topics in their discipline with climate topics using tools from their region so that their students will have greater awareness of climate change.
+According to most teachers, use of these teaching tools and lesson plans will increase the awareness of climate change among their students.
+A majority of the teachers intend to use the teaching tools and lesson plans in their classrooms after slight modifications.
+They also indicate that they would prefer to use educational resources from their location and that the TROP ICSU project should list more such location- and language-specific teaching tools on the platform.
+Overall, teachers have been extremely enthusiastic to use new digital pedagogical tools and to create lesson plans that integrate topics in their discipline with climate topics using material from their region so that their students will have greater awareness of climate change.